paypal/InnerSourceCommons/events/isc-fall-2018.md

 ### Registration
-This event is close to being sold out, so [register](https://www.brownpapertickets.com/event/3444630) now!
-Your registration fee of $25.00 will be donated to the Apache Software Foundation.
+This event sold out!
+Watch the site for details on the 2019 summits.

 ### Agenda and Speakers
 The Fall Summit [agenda](/InnerSourceCommons/events/isc-fall-2018-agenda) is now available, including an exciting lineup of [sessions](/InnerSourceCommons/events/isc-fall-2018-agenda) and [speakers](/InnerSourceCommons/events/isc-fall-2018-speakers)!